 Furniture Girls is an electro rock band from Seattle.
 We've been playing to packed clubs at home and across the U.S. since 2007, growing a legion of fans who are hungry for something dynamic and different.

-They've been filling clubs with audiences hungry for something dynamic and different since 2007.
+We've been filling clubs with audiences hungry for something dynamic and different since 2007.
 In that time, we've been a mainstay on Seattle’s music scene, having been the hand-picked local support band for national touring artists like Linda Perry, Presidents of the United States of America, Sir Mix-A-Lot, Sky Cries Mary, Super Sonic Soul Pimps, Vintage Trouble, Van Hunt and My Life with the Thrill Kill Cult, and shared the stage with countless musical guests including the legendary Dr. Fink (of Prince and the Revolution), guitarist Michael Cozzi and soul singer Darrius Willrich.

 Seasoned veteran stayC has been a force in the Seattle music scene since the mid 1990's.
 Eight bands and over 14 years' worth of industrial, electronic and rock shows later (not to mention the occasional piano bar cameo to croon with local legends Howard Bulson and Monty Banks), Meyer then became one with and one of Furniture Girls.

 Her affinity for all things musical gives stayC a wealth of influences to draw from and she pours it all into her truly unique vocals and theatrical performances.
 When stayC hits the stage, you'll KNOW it.